Skip to main content

 Liability Coverage

-Homeowner's insurance policies cover legal liability in the event that anyone suffers an injury while on the insured property.
-Certain actions of the policyholder which occur away from the insured property may also be covered.
-Even if a house is under construction and has no contents to be protected, the homeowner should obtain liability insurance to protect against claims of workers, and even trespassers.
+Homeowners insurance policies cover legal liability if anyone suffers a bodily injury while on the insured property.
+Certain actions of the policyholder that happen away from the insured property may also be covered.
+Even if a house is under construction and has no contents to be protected, the homeowner should obtain liability insurance.
+This can help to protect against the claims of workers and even trespassers.

-When a homeowner purchases liability insurance, part of the insurance company's obligation is to provide a defense in the event of a lawsuit.
-Even though the insurance company selects the lawyer and must approve the payment of all legal fees and other expenses of the lawsuit, the lawyer represents the policyholder.
+When a homeowner purchases liability insurance, the insurance company must provide a defense in the event of a lawsuit.
+The insurance company selects the lawyer and must approve the payment of all legal fees.
+That includes other expenses of the lawsuit.
+But the lawyer represents the policyholder, even though they're hired by the insurance company.

 Under most types of liability insurance policies, the insurance company has the contractual right to settle or defend the case as it sees fit.
-The homeowner has an opportunity to express opinion, but the company typically has no obligation to obtain the policyholder's consent or approval.
+The homeowner has an opportunity to express an opinion.
+But the company typically has no obligation to obtain the policyholder's consent or approval.
+The insurance company will typically try to settle claims for a payout below the policy limits purchased by the insured.
+For example, a person injured inside someone's home may sue for their medical expenses.
+The homeowner may have up to $50,000 in coverage for third-party medical payment claims.
+The insurance company will have an incentive to settle below this amount to minimize its maximum exposure of $50,000.

 Negligent or accidental claims are generally covered.
-However, a complaint filed in court may allege both negligence and intentional actions, a wrongful act done for a wrongful purpose.
-In this situation, the insurance company may send the homeowner a Reservation of Rights letter, a notice that the company is paying for the defense for the claim, but is not agreeing that it is required to pay for any and all losses under the terms of the policy.
+But a complaint filed in court may allege both negligence and intentional actions.
+While the former involves carelessness or accidental behavior, the latter involves a bad act done for a wrongful purpose.
+In this situation, the insurance company may send the homeowner a Reservation of Rights letter to clarify the types of coverage included.
+The letter will contain a notice that the insurance company is:

-Get a Free Legal Evaluation of Your Home Insurance Concerns
+Get a Legal Evaluation of Your Home Insurance Concerns

-While you may not need every single bell and whistle available in a home insurance policy, not having adequate insurance can come back and bite you.
-Essentially, you'll want just enough to protect you and your family, while providing peace of mind so you can enjoy your home.
-If you have additional questions about home insurance coverage or a pressing legal need, get started today with a free legal evaluation of your concerns.
+You may not need every single bell and whistle available in a home insurance policy.
+But not having adequate insurance can come back and bite you.
+You'll want just enough to protect you and your family while providing peace of mind.
+That way, you can enjoy your home without the stress of looming accidents.
+Be proactive if you have additional questions about home insurance coverage or a pressing legal need.
+Consult with a real estate attorney or insurance lawyer today.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help